Leadtech/boot-rabbit-mq/README.md

 }
 ```

-*While writing this code I realized that this would not be a bad addition.
-So I by the time I release this document this serializer will be add a serializer that uses encryption as well. :-)*
+*While writing this example I realized that this would be a useful addition.
+So I added a serializer that uses encryption as well. :-)*